 Trigger finger can occur during or after pregnancy.
 This is commonly associated with swelling that can settle in the hands later in pregnancy or it could be due to damage (scarring) of the tendons that might have occurred after the birth of the baby.
 Trigger finger during pregnancy can be annoying and painful.

-It is important when you have trigger finger that you choose Action Rehab for your treatment.
-Therapists at Action Rehab are experts in the assessment and treatment of trigger finger.
+It is important when you have trigger finger that you choose an experienced therapist for your treatment.
+Therapists at Action Rehab have years of experience in the assessment and treatment of trigger finger.

-Known for providing treatment for trigger finger and other hand, wrist, elbow and shoulder injuries Action Rehab are the hand therapists that Melbourne trusts.
+Known for providing treatment for trigger finger and other hand, wrist, elbow and shoulder injuries Action Rehab are Melbourne’s reputable hand therapists.

 How common is Trigger Finger?

-A. Trigger finger is very common and can occur in up to 50% of rowers, 10% of pregnancies and 3-4% of the general population.
+A. Very common in rowers, pregnancies and of the general population.
 It is one of the most common conditions seen at Action Rehab.